Pureblueessentialsorg/pureblueessentials.com.au/content/about/index.md

 Customers are liable for return postage charges.

 **Unclaimed or Returned Orders:**

-Unclaimed - if you fail to collect your order from the post office within the Post Offices stipulated time-frame (usually 1 week), it will be returned to us.
+Unclaimed - if you fail to collect your order from the post office within the Post Office's stipulated time-frame (usually 10 days), it will be returned to us.

 Incorrect Address *\-* your order undelivered due to an incorrect address, it will be returned to us.